 Years ago I had a college floor mate who related similar experiences of profound enlightenment under LSD.
 If I could know in advance that a psychedelic drug wouldn’t do me harm, I’d try it in a heartbeat, but I’m too paranoid about these things.
 It’s a choice every adult must make for him or herself, and yes, it should be legal to make that decision.

 Obviously Waking Up favors an eastern view of spirituality.
 Harris judges the Abrahamic religions deficient in this regard.
-He notes, quite rightly, the way people resist acknowledging differences in religions: Jainism is a religion of peace; Islam is a religion of violence.
+He notes the way people resist acknowledging differences in religions: Jainism is a religion of peace; Islam is a religion of violence.
 Buddhism offers a sound approach to understanding the human mind; Christianity impedes such an understanding.
+This is all correct, even if it is politically incorrect to say.

 Though to be fair, I don’t know that it’s saying much to define spirituality by eastern standards, and then fault the Abrahamic religions for not being eastern.
 I agree that Judaism, Christianity, and Islam are poorly equipped to help us understand the self, mind, and consciousness.
 (Islam is decrepit in more virulent ways, but that’s a whole other newsflash.)
 But exploring states of consciousness isn’t the only way to be spiritual.